Finite-Time Accuracy of Temporal-Difference Learning Under Schur-Stable Recursions: Finite-Time Error Analysis: Final Iteration

-In this section, we investigate the finite-time bound of the TD-learning in~\cref{algo:TD1} based on the linear system model in~\eqref{eq:linear-system-form}, which is done by analyzing the propagations of both mean and correlation of the state $x_k$.
+In this section, we investigate the finite-time error bound of the TD-learning in~\cref{algo:TD1} for the final iterate based on the linear system model in~\eqref{eq:linear-system-form}, which is done by analyzing the propagations of both mean and correlation of the state $x_k$.
 First of all, taking the mean on~\eqref{eq:TD-learning-stochastic-recursion-form} leads to